Software development courses

 Programming is a valuable skill that’s at the heart of all software development.
 Developing programming skills requires studying key computer languages and understanding vital programming concepts.
 It also requires a foundation in logic and strong problem solving skills.

-Our programming classes cover subjects that are vital for IT professionals, such as C++, .NET, Java™ and software architecture.
+Our software development classes cover subjects that are vital for IT professionals, such as C++, .NET, Java™ and software architecture.
 You can explore object-oriented programming concepts, review software development trends and learn how to evaluate security issues.

-Additionally, we have programming courses that look at mobile application development, mobile-specific security topics and how to create application testing procedures.
+Additionally, we have software development courses that look at mobile application development, mobile-specific security topics and how to create application testing procedures.
 These classes are designed to teach you how to develop, test, debug and publish working mobile applications.
 This is a particularly important area in our increasingly mobile world.

-Enhance your skills with programming courses that explore topics such as:
+Enhance your skills with software development courses that explore topics such as:

 - The creation and formatting of web pages using HTML5 and CSS3.